awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 + enabled SNS notifications,
 + enabled provisioned product notifications\.

 Try again to provision your account, without specifying any of those options\.
-For more information, see [Provision Account Factory accounts with AWS Service Catalog](provision-as-end-user.md)\.
+For more information, see [Provision accounts with AWS Service Catalog Account Factory ](provision-as-end-user.md)\.

 **Other common causes for failure:**
 + If you created a provisioned product plan \(to view resource changes\), your account provisioning may remain in an **In progress** state indefinitely\.